stashapp/CommunityScrapers/README.md

 For scene scrapers you have to edit the url of the scene.
 Once you populate that field with a specific url a button will appear.
 ![](https://user-images.githubusercontent.com/48220860/85202637-698e3f00-b310-11ea-9c06-b2cfe931474a.png)

+Some scrapers like pornDB.yml support the scrape with function so you can you use that instead of adding a url.

 Clicking on that button brings up the screne scrape popup that lets you select which fields to update.

 ## Performer Scrapers